jamesrcounts/jamesrcounts.com/_posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md

                 ![Ruby Version](/media/2017/03/07/ruby-version.png)

-            1. Add machine configuration to the top of the circle.yml file
+            * Add machine configuration to the top of the circle.yml file

                 ```yaml
                 machine:
                   ruby:
                     version: ruby-2.4.0
+                ```

+             Push this change and CircleCI will start a new build.
+The build will still fail because there are no testing instructions.

+    1. Setup jekyll build

+        Before we can setup tests we need something to test.
+Lets tell CircleCI how to create the site.

+        1. Add a dependencies section below the machine section

+            ```yaml
+            dependencies:
+              post:
+                - bundle exec jekyll build
             ```